Public Profile

 Very high

 Some industries are more carbon intensive than others.
-The Troxel Company's primary industry is Basic iron and steel and of ferro-alloys and first products thereof, which is medium in terms of carbon intensity compared to other industries.
+The Troxel Company's primary industry is Basic iron and steel and of ferro-alloys and first products thereof, which is high in terms of carbon intensity compared to other industries.

 Location emissions intensity